pmarreck/dirtree/README.md

 The repo includes `dirtree-state.suggested-default-home-dir`, a sample config you can copy to `$HOME/.dirtree-state` if you want global defaults that apply to every subdirectory beneath your home directory.
 Feel free to tweak it to match your own “baseline” structure before adopting it.

+### Sorting and depth (persistent)

+- `-d/--depth N` changes how deep the tree is rendered and writes that depth into `.dirtree-state`, so future runs inherit the same cutoff unless you override it again.
+- `--sort MODE` accepts `modified` (default, newest-first) or `alpha` (lexicographic).
+Pair it with `--asc` or `--desc` to flip the direction.
+Both the mode and direction are persisted per directory so you only have to set them once.

 ## Tests

 The repository includes bash-based integration tests under `test/dirtree_test`.
 Run them via: